Faith-Okamoto/cse15l-lab-reports/lab-report-6-week-9.md

   ```
     These commands all went off without a hitch (exit codes of `0` 'round the table), but then, given that the repo link works, they were always going to.
 They, from first to last, get rid of any currently-existing `student-submission` directory (so the name becomes available), clone the given repository into a new `student-submission` directory, copy the tester file into that directory, and finally move into the new directory (as that's now where all the files are).
 Nothing produces either standard error or standard output.

     Of particular note is the `git clone` line.
-Its `--quiet` option supresses *all* output, whether standard output such as `Cloning into 'student-submission'...`, or standard error.
+Its `--quiet` option suppresses *all* output, whether standard output such as `Cloning into 'student-submission'...`, or standard error.
 This is done since the grader is trying to run under the hood.
 It manages to exit with code `0` because the repository it's passed actually exists.
 - Now we get to a succession of `if` statements!
 This section basically checks to see whether some surface-level specifications were met.
 Our intrepid submission passes them all, but let's see why.
     - ```
       if [[ ! -f ListExamples.java ]]